-Most positions are hands-on, but trades jobs are diverse – there’s something for everyone.
-Skilled trades work is certainly an active career, but not all positions require tedious physical labour.
-Lots of skilled trades careers break the ‘too physically demanding’ myth, as some include design, planning, project management, and administration careers.
+Most positions are hands-on, but jobs in the trades are diverse – there’s something for everyone.
+Working in the skilled trades results in an active career, but not all positions require tedious physical labour.
+Lots of careers in the skilled trades break the ‘too physically demanding’ myth, as some include design, planning, project management, and administration careers.

-Skilled trade workers often tell us they are left with a strong sense of accomplishment; they are masters of their field – no different than a master of a specific academic field.
+Skilled trades workers often tell us they are left with a strong sense of accomplishment; they are masters of their field – no different than a master of a specific academic field.

 Their work touches almost every aspect of our daily lives: roads and sidewalks, schools, hospitals, bridges, offices, homes, cars, food from processing plants, water and electricity from Ontario’s growing resource sector and the list goes on.

 There are various careers in the skilled trades that offer you flexible hours, travel and the opportunity to be outdoors!
-This is especially true for skilled tradespeople who own their own business.
-There are also plenty of skilled trade and technical employment opportunities closer to home for those wishing to build a career, settle down and raise a family.
+This is especially true for qualified tradespersons who own their own business.
+There are also plenty of employment opportunities in the skilled and technical trades that are closer to home for those wishing to build a career, settle down, and raise a family.